ishmaelthedestroyer/noToolbox/README.md

 # noToolbox

-Toolbelt for AngularJs apps, by Nomads. <br />
+Toolbox for AngularJs apps, by Nomads. <br />

 ### Controllers

-noCtrl - Exposes noToolbelt's functionality to the view. <br />
+noCtrl - Exposes noToolbox's functionality to the view. <br />

 ### Config